-Recent advances in laser ablation techniques applied to multi-phase carbonates allow for accurate dating of a variety of sample types, including calcite cements (Li et al., 2014; Godeau et al., 2018; Anjiang et al., 2019; Holdsworth et al., 2019), hydrothermal veins (Coogan et al., 2016; MacDonald et al., 2019; Piccione et al., 2019), fault-related veins, breccia cement, and slickenfibers (Ring and Gerdes, 2016; Roberts and Walker, 2016; Goodfellow et al., 2017; Nuriel et al., 2017; Hansman et al., 2018; Parrish et al., 2018; Nuriel et al., 2019), and speleothems (Woodhead and Petrus, 2019).
+Recent advances in laser ablation techniques applied to multi-phase carbonates allow for accurate dating of a variety of sample types, including calcite cements (Li et al., 2014; Godeau et al., 2018; Anjiang et al., 2019; Holdsworth et al., 2019), hydrothermal veins (Coogan et al., 2016; MacDonald et al., 2019; Piccione et al., 2019), fault-related veins, breccia cement, slickenfibers (Ring and Gerdes, 2016; Roberts and Walker, 2016; Goodfellow et al., 2017; Nuriel et al., 2017, 2019; Hansman et al., 2018; Parrish et al., 2018), and speleothems (Woodhead and Petrus, 2019).
 With increasing attention to climatic, seismic, and environmental events in the geological record, there is a growing need for dating techniques that can be accurate and easily implemented for samples at the sub-millimeter scale.
 This newly emerging technique has the potential to contribute to our understanding of the duration, rate, and extent of these important events in the geological record.

-The in-situ approach has a great research potential for studying texturally complex samples because it can resolve problems of age mixing of different phases or averaging of continuous growth at the sub-millimeter scale, and thus increase the overall accuracy of the dated material.
-While the precision of traditional isotope-dilution (ID) U-Pb analyses is still favorable (<1% 2σ) (Woodhead and Petrus, 2019), the increasing analytical development of the LA-ICPMS method indicates the potential for improving the currently reported uncertainties (usually >3% 2σ).
-Finding the right matrix-matched reference material (RM) is a major hurdle for LA analyses of carbonates because of the variety of mineralogy (calcite, dolomite, and aragonite), textures, composition (e.g. high-magnesium calcite, high common-lead), and ages (e.g. low radiogenic lead in young samples).
-Textural differences such as microcrystalline, fine- and coarse-grained material, between the unknown and RMs can contribute to high uncertainties due to differences in ablation efficiency, down-hole fractionation, and differences in crater morphology (e.g. Guillong et al., 2020 and Elisha et al, 2020, this issue).
-Observed deviations are potentially up to 20% of the final intercept age depending on the degree of crater geometry mismatch and are related either to downhole fractionation and/or matrix effects (Guillong et al., 2020).
-Currently, the most commonly used procedure for mass-bias correction in the LA method, is by standard-sample bracketing.
-For this, the 238U/206Pb LA-age of the RMs is corrected to the true RM's 238U/206Pb apparent age (not corrected for disequilibrium) as measured independently by an ID-IRMS method (ID-TIMS or ID-MC-ICPMS).
+The in situ approach has a great research potential for studying texturally complex samples because it can resolve problems of age mixing of different phases or averaging of continuous growth at the sub-millimeter scale and, thus, increase the overall accuracy of the dated material.
+While the precision of traditional isotope-dilution (ID) U-Pb analyses is still favorable (< $1\% 2\sigma$ ) (Woodhead and Petrus, 2019), the increasing analytical development of the laser ablation inductively coupled plasma mass spectrometer (LA-ICPMS) method indicates the potential for improving the currently reported uncertainties (usually > 3 % $2\sigma$ ).
+Finding the right matrix-matched reference material (RM) is a major hurdle for LA analyses of carbonates because of the variety of mineralogy (calcite, dolomite, and aragonite), textures, composition (e.g., high-magnesium calcite, high common lead), and ages (e.g., low radiogenic lead in young samples).
+Textural differences such as microcrystalline, fine- and coarse-grained material, between the unknown and RMs can contribute to high uncertainties due to differences in ablation efficiency, down-hole fractionation, and differences in crater morphology (e.g., Guillong et al., 2020; Elisha et al., 2020).
+Observed deviations are potentially up to 20 % of the final intercept age depending on the degree of crater geometry mismatch and are related either to downhole fractionation and/or matrix effects (Guillong et al., 2020).

+Currently, the most commonly used procedure for massbias correction in the LA method is by standard-sample bracketing.
+For this, the ${}^{238}U/{}^{206}Pb$ LA age of the RMs is corrected to the true RM's ${}^{238}U/{}^{206}Pb$ apparent age (not corrected for disequilibrium) as measured independently by an ID isotope ratio mass spectrometry (IRMS) method (thermal ionization mass spectrometry (ID-TIMS) or ID-MC-ICPMS).
 The RMs are measured throughout each session along with the unknown samples, and a normalization factor is applied to correct both the RMs and the unknowns.
-Uncertainty propagation onto the age of the unknowns includes the uncertainties of the 'true' RM age.
-As a result, the accuracy of the LA analyses can only be as good as the uncertainties on the age of the RMs which is by itself subjected to analytical challenges due to natural heterogeneities, impurities, and textural complexities at the sub-millimetre scale.
-It is therefore essential that the 'true age' of the reference material will reflect these complexities while maintaining minimal uncertainties.
+Uncertainty propagation onto the age of the unknowns includes the uncertainties of the "true" RM age.
+As a result, the accuracy of the LA analyses can only be as good as the uncertainties on the age of the RMs, which is by itself subjected to analytical challenges due to natural heterogeneities, impurities, and textural complexities at the sub-millimeter scale.
+It is therefore essential that the "true age" of the reference material will reflect these complexities while maintaining minimal uncertainties.